Why do I get hand or finger pain from playing the ocarina?

 Holding the ocarina too tightly (aka the 'death grip')

-You may be holding the ocarina far too tightly, and a way of telling is If the area around your fingernails turns white.
-If that happens, relax your grip.
+You may be holding the ocarina far too tightly, and it's easy to tell by looking at the area around your fingernails.
+If this area turns white, you are holding the instrument too tightly and should relax your grip.

-New players commonly hold the ocarina extremely tightly in fear of dropping it, but there is no need.
-Any well designed ocarina is made to balance in your hands, and can be held loosely.
+New players often hold the ocarina extremely tightly in fear of dropping it, but there is no need.
+Any well-designed ocarina is made to balance in your hands and can be held loosely.

 Looking down while playing

-Ocarinas are normally balanced to rest on the right thumb when held parallel to the ground.
+Ocarinas are typically balanced to rest on the right thumb when held parallel to the ground, as shown in the picture below.

-If you look down, most of the instrument's weight is instead put on your left pinky.
-The pinky is a much weaker finger, and doing this can be painful.
+If you look down, most of the instrument's weight is instead put on your left pinky, one of your weakest fingers, which can obviously be painful.

-Just look straight and preferably stand while playing the ocarina.
-If you are looking down to see sheet music, get an eye level music stand.
+Just look straight ahead and, preferably, stand while playing the ocarina.
+If you are looking down at sheet music, consider getting an eye-level music stand.

 Slouching

-Due to a number of factors including chair design, poor ergonomics in computers, and a lack of awareness, a slouched posture is common in Western cultures.
+Due to several factors, including chair design, poor ergonomics in computers, and a lack of awareness, a slouched posture is common in Western cultures.
 If your chin is below your shoulders when you look at yourself in a mirror, you are slouching.

-Slouching can cause hand pain while playing the ocarina as your body is interconnected.
-Slouching can force your hands awkward compensations, which can be painful in some cases.
+Slouching can cause hand pain while playing the ocarina, as your body is interconnected.
+A slouched posture can force your hands into awkward compensations, which can be painful in some cases.

 Try to stand or sit upright, with your elbows relatively tight to your body, your wrists straight, and a gentle curve along your fingers.
 See How to hold an ocarina for more advice on posture.